iVS3D/iVS3D/README.md

 We provide builds with and without CUDA for multiple platforms and distributions:
 - Windows 10
 - Debian 11
-- Ubuntu 22
+- Ubuntu 22.04

+Check the latest release to get a build for your platform!

 Note that the CUDA builds support GTX 10xx and RTX series GPUS.
-Older GPUs or Laptop versions might require to build iVS3D from sources with an OpenCV and CUDA build for that specific GPU.
+Older GPUs or Laptop GPUs might require to build iVS3D from sources with an OpenCV and CUDA build for that specific GPU.

 <!-- To use the included plugin for semantic segmentation you can download the models we used in our paper:
 [Link to models]